power88w/Centric_Frontend_project/README.md

 Desktop
 - Chrome
 - Edge
+- Safari
--
+- Firefox

 Mobile
-o		Firefox
-o		Chrome
+-		Chrome
-o		Safari
+-		Safari
-o		Opera

 Devices
-o		Hp Laptop
-o		Lenovo Laptop
-o		Huawei Nexus 6P android phone o		Samsung Galaxy Tab 4 o		Samsung Galaxy J3 o		Iphone 6s o		Iphone 7 o		Ipad AIR
+- Custom PC 4K and 2K screen
+- Dell Latitude 7480
+- iMac
+- IPad Air2
+- LG V30
+- Samsung S8
+- Iphone 6

-Bugs
+# Bugs
 When validating using css validator there are known warnings:
 29 -webkit-box-sizing is an unknown vendor extension 73 -webkit-sticky is an unknown vendor extension 233 -webkit-box-shadow is an unknown vendor extension 254 -webkit-box-shadow is an unknown vendor extension
 Why they are showing ?
 Why i leave them ?